code-423n4/2022-04-badger-citadel/README.md

 - [Oracles](./docs/oracles.md)
 - [Other](./docs/explainer.md)

-# Codearena: Audit Scope & Assumptions
+# Code4rena: Audit Scope & Assumptions
 - Assume all allocated role permissions are correct in the setup of the system.
     - e.g. holders of CONTRACT_GOVERNANCE_ROLE won't rug or set malicious permissions for other roles.
     - However, if roles can be set in an unintended manner, this is a very valid finding,